Landslide washes away portion of NH 55 in Bengal's Darjeeling | Business

 No casualties, however, have been reported so far, he said.

-Almost 40 metres of the national highway has been completely washed away in Gairigaon area near Tindharia early in the morning, the official said.
+Almost 40 metres of the national highway has been completely washed away in Gairigaon area near Tindharia early in the morning following heavy rain, the official said.

 The landslide has blocked traffic movement on the vital road connecting Siliguri and Darjeeling, he said.